PrincipalComponent-zz/AXA_Telematics/Trip_Matching/RDP_Trip_Matching_Old/README.md

-# AXA Driver Telematics Analysis
-## 2nd prize winning solution

-Team:                    **Driving It**

-Team members:            Scott H, TheKeymaker, Dr. Gigabit

-***

-This document the RDP based trip matching
+This documents the RDP based trip matching

 ## Summary